smarr/are-we-fast-yet/README.md

 Why Is the *Core* Language Relevant?
 ------------------------------------

-What we call the *core* language is a minimal subset of language constructs that is widely supported also between languages.
+What we call the *core* language is a small subset of language constructs that is widely supported also between languages.
 We assume that this set of core constructs is also widely used by programmers, because it represents the very basics.
 Of course, the core language excludes many concepts that also deserve attention when optimizing.
 However, if this common set of concepts is optimized in a language, novice and polyglot programmers will be able to rely on the basic abstractions common to many languages without leaving the *sweet spot* for fast programs.
+As such, we see an optimal implementation of the *core* language as a necessary condition to achieve optimal application performance.
+However, depending on a specific language and its features it is by far not sufficient to optimize only the *core* language to achieve optimal performance.

 We are generally not interested in the most efficient hash table, vector, or random number generator.
 Instead, we use a common library implemented within the *core* language subset of each language.
 We do this, because we want to compare the effectiveness of the compilers instead of well optimized standard libraries.
 Optimization of standard libraries could be a topic for another benchmarking game.
+Note, this common library typically implements basic iteration with some of the control flow features that are generally not permitted.

 Current Results
 ---------------